 All, Miscellaneous, Human Resource

 Performance Reviews are a herculean task, the HR Manager and the employees both would agree.
 ‘You need to perform better’ is definitely not the feedback an employee is looking for, especially in a work environment where there are constant changes these days.
-Performance reviews until today have more or less focused on the big picture whereas an employee prefers detailed feedback.
+Performance reviews until today have more or less focused on the big picture whereas an employee prefers detailed feedback with a focus on employee engagement.
 Let’s look at a few gaps that a performance review process usually has and the possible ways to resolve them.

 We live in an era where there are constant changes in terms of trends, policy updates, and objectives.
 Here an organization should adopt the ROWE method, where the focus should be more on the quality of the goals achieved as opposed to the number of goals.
 This will help the employees in focusing on the end result of the project undertaken rather than rushing to meet deadlines or investing too much effort into actions that may not benefit the end result.
 This shall help with the overall productivity of the organization as well.